Sitt al-Wuzara' al-Tanukhiyyah: The honorable title 'Sitt'

 Apropos, in another source she is called with a longer name Sitt al-Wuzara' bint 'Umar ibn al-Munajja that means she is a daughter of 'Umar who is son of al-Munajja.

 Scholarship

-Transmitions of the hadiths from Sahih Al-Bukhari

 An exceptional devotion, steadfastness and stamina in the teaching has been exercised by Sitt al-Wuzara.
 She was widely known in Damascus for teaching Sahih Al-Bukhari, the authentic collection of the hadiths (included over 7000 hadiths unanimously accepted by Muslim scholars of his time).
 Evidence of her high role in narrating hadiths is shown in the main title on the ornamented title page of Sahih al-Bukhari (dated 8th century), which stated that narration of al-Firabri, the isnad (the chain of the transmitters of the hadiths) of Sitt al-Wuzara'.
-In other words, the narrator heard the chain of the transmitters along with the hadiths from Sitt al-Wuzara'.
+The narrator heard the chain of the transmitters along with the hadiths from Sitt al-Wuzara'.